Mara3l/gooddata-csv-analytics/README.md

 ## Prerequisites

-- GoodData account (if you do not have one, you can register your [free trial](https://www.gooddata.com/trial/)).
+- GoodData account (if you do not have one, you can register your [free trial](https://www.gooddata.com/trial/))
-- Installed dbt Core (you can find installation guide in [dbt documentation](https://docs.getdbt.com/docs/core/installation)).
+- Installed dbt Core (you can find installation guide in [dbt documentation](https://docs.getdbt.com/docs/core/installation))

 ## Step 1: Add CSV to dbt seeds folder

-If you use the open-source repository `gooddat-csv-analytics`, go to the `import_csv` folder, where you can place your CSV files.
+If you use the open-source repository `gooddata-csv-analytics`, go to the `import_csv` folder, where you can place your CSV files.

 > [!NOTE]
 > dbt comes with an inbuilt csv loader (seeds) to populate your data warehouse with any files you put inside of your project’s seeds folder.

 ## Step 2: Edit profiles.yml

-The `profiles.yml` must contains connection details for your data warehouse (i.e. PostgreSQL).
+The `profiles.yml` must contain connection details for your data warehouse (i.e. PostgreSQL).
 You can find `profiles.yml` on the following path:

 ```bash
 $ ~/.dbt/profiles.yml